Wind power in the United States: Bird protection

-In December 2013 the US Fish and Wildlife Service announced that it would issue 30-year permits to wind energy projects to allow for eagle deaths; previously, permits had been available for only 5 years, but none were issued to wind projects.
+In December 2013, the US Fish and Wildlife Service announced that it would issue 30-year permits to wind energy projects to allow for eagle deaths; previously, permits had been available for only 5 years, but none were issued to wind projects.
 Under the 30-year permits, wind power developers would be required to report eagle deaths, and the permits would be reviewed every 5 years.
 The measure was intended to remove what was seen as legal uncertainty discouraging wind energy investments.
 The government said that an environmental review was not needed for the change, because it was only an administrative change.
 The new regulation was welcomed by the American Wind Energy Association, which said that wind power caused less than two percent of human-caused eagle fatalities, and pointed out that the rules would require extensive mitigation and monitoring of eagle deaths.
 The extension of eagle taking permits from 5 to 30 years was opposed by a number of conservation groups, including the American Bird Conservancy, the Nature Conservancy, the Sierra Club, the Audubon Society, and the Humane Society of the United States.

 More than 30,000 wind turbine locations are within federally protected bird habitats, out of which almost 24,000 lie in the migratory corridor of the whooping crane and almost 3000 in the breeding grounds of the endangered greater sage-grouse.
 According to Dr. Michael Hutchins, the director of the American Bird Conservancy's Bird Smart Wind Energy Campaign, wind turbines present a threat to the nation's birds, and that the present permitting process is ineffective in addressing the issue.
 Concern about the bird deaths prompted the American Bird Conservancy and 70 other conservation organizations, to lobby the U.S. Department of Interior to develop a National Programmatic Wind Environmental impact statement which would identify appropriate areas for wind energy development, as well as areas where development should be avoided, but these lobbying efforts failed.
 Tom Vinson, the American Wind Energy Association vice president for regulatory affairs noted the ambiguity in estimation and extrapolation of various data and also questioned the credibility of the assumptions of organizations such as American Bird Conservancy in estimating future bird deaths.

 Collision risks are primarily influenced by the height of the turbines and tower type.
 The average death count of birds increases as turbine heights reach 475 to 639 feet.
 Danger to birds increases because blades at higher altitudes overlap with the average flight height of nocturnally migrating birds.

+A 2025 systematic review highlighted the diverse environmental, social, technical, and economic impacts of wind energy developments, emphasizing the importance of integrated assessment frameworks to address challenges such as biodiversity loss, noise pollution, and community acceptance.